A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

 to include all the regular control functions we consider.
 We make a few remarks about the assumptions. \begin{enumerate} \item[-] It follows from definition that $D$ is also smooth, and we also use $K$ to denote its $C^{4}(\mX \times \RR^{n'})$ bound.
 Since the control function $u(t,x) \in \mU$ is bounded, we just need $r,b,\sigma,D$ has bounded derivative when the input vector $u \in \RR^{n'}$ is within this bounded range.
-Similar boundedness assumptions are very common, such as in \cite{vsivska2020gradient}. \item[-] When Assumption \ref{assump:basic} holds and $u \in \mU$, we have the solution $V_u \in C^{1,2}([0,T]; \mX)$ to the HJ equation \eqref{eq:HJ} in classical sense. \item[-] Regarding the third condition in Assumption \ref{assump:basic}, the existence and uniqueness of viscousity solution is well established under mild assumption \cite{bardi1997optimal}.
-If the solution $V^* \in C^{1,2}([0,T]; \mX)$, it is also a classical solution. \item[-] When Assumption \ref{assump:basic} holds and $u \in \mU$, we know from Schauder estimate \cite{ladyvzenskaja1988linear} that $V_u$ has fourth order derivative in $x$.
-So, $V_u \in C^{1,4}([0,T]; \mX)$.
-Then, we observe that $G\parentheses{t, x, u(t,x), -\nx V_u(t,x), -\nx^2 V_u(t,x)}$ in \eqref{eq:HJ} is differentiable in $t$, which implies $V_u \in C^{2,4}([0,T]; \mX)$.
-We will also use $K$ to denote the bound for $C^{2,4}([0,T]; \mX)$ norm of $V_u$.
-The same argument also holds for $V^*$, so $\norm{V^*}_{C^{2,4}} \le K$.
+Similar boundedness assumptions are very common, such as in \cite{vsivska2020gradient}. \item[-] When Assumption \ref{assump:basic} holds and $u \in \mU$, we have solution $V_u \in C^{1,2}([0,T]; \mX)$ to the HJ equation \eqref{eq:HJ} in classical sense. \item[-] Regarding the third condition in Assumption 1, the existence and uniqueness of viscosity solution is well established under mild assumption \cite{bardi1997optimal}.
+For the boundedness of $\norm{V^*}_{C^{1,2}([0,T],\mX)}$, see e.g.{} \cite[Theorem 5.3]{mou2019remarks}.
+This smoothness further implies that $V^*$ is a classical solution to the HJB equation.